pashmaklang/pashmak/doc/01_if_and_loop/00_sections.md

 9
 ```

-we have 3 functions about section system:
+we have 3 functions about label system:
-- section
+- label
 - goto
 - gotoif

-### section
+### label
-This command gets name of section as parameter like above examples.
-This is for declaring the sections.
+This command gets name of label as parameter like above examples.
+This is for declaring the label.

 ### goto
-goto command gets a name as section name and brings program current step to that section.
+goto command gets a name as label name and sets program current step to that label.

 ### gotoif
-gotoif checks `mem` and if mem is True, will go to wanted section. if not, does nothing and continue.
+gotoif checks `mem` and if mem is True, will go to wanted label. if not, does nothing and continue.

 look at this example: